The New Girl in School: Release history

 The song was Jan & Dean's best charting B-side.
 After Jan Berry's near fatal crash near Dead Man's Curve in April 1966, Liberty put out the version "Gonna Hustle You" on Jan and Dean's album Filet of Soul: A "Live" One.
-In 1973, Dean Torrance released "Gonna Hustle You" as a single, by overdubbing the original lyrics under his band, Legendary Masked Surfers.
+In 1973, Dean Torrence released "Gonna Hustle You" as a single, by overdubbing the original lyrics under his band, Legendary Masked Surfers.
 In 1976, Jan and Dean released "Gonna Hustle You" as a single.
 In 1996, the version "Get A Chance With You" got an official release on the album, All The Hits From Surf City To Drag City.